 The online game playing provides them with initial experiences of success and then provide them with more complex challenges creating a flow of immersed experience further satisfying their needs.
+Not only self-satisfied, these online slots also guarantee real money by winning in the games.
 This creates a positive spiral enhancing their online game experience.

 Chin-I Teng the author of this articles says:”I also believe that skill of players matters in player intention to continuously play online games.”
 Not only personality but also skills such as visuospatial memory,speed of reaction, problem solving skills play an important role.

 Participants played various online games, including international popular games such as Warcraft3, Lineage2,Crazyracing, Rich Online, and Nostale.

 Eight hundred three Taiwanese students were approached in high schools and universities, and 591 questionnaires were collected, producing an effective return ratio of 74%.
 The matched sample comprised 130 pairs of students, which was used for analysis.
 The two students in each pair were matched by gender and age because players and nonplayers were found significantly different in gender and age.
 A matched sample was used to minimize the confounding effects of gender and age.
 Seventy-one percent of participants were male, and all were between 12 and 22 years of age (Mean 16.06).
 Of the participants, 89% had a monthly income below U.S. $180,while 98% had access to a computer at home, reflecting the Taiwanese student population.